-In general, support will go to organizations with strong track records of service to significant numbers of individuals.
-Grantees must be tax-exempt under Section 501(c)(3) of the Internal Revenue Code and not a private foundation as described in Section 509(a).
+In evaluating grant opportunities, the Foundation gives priority to organizations with strong track records of service to significant numbers of individuals.
+Grantees must be tax-exempt under Section 501(c)(3) of the Internal Revenue Code and not private foundations as described in Section 509(a).
 The Foundation makes a limited number of grants to other Nashville-based organizations to strengthen agency infrastructure and for management consulting as described below.

-In general, the Foundation does not make grants for operating expenses or programs.
+But beyond these recurring contributions, the Foundation rarely makes new grants for operating expenses or programs.
 Exceptions may be made if support is needed as part of a realistic plan to achieve operational stability that is not dependent on short-term grants.
 Emergency operating support will be granted only if an agency has a compelling long-term plan for survival.

 For legal reasons, the Foundation does not support individuals or their projects, private foundations, political activities, or advertising.
 As a matter of policy, the Foundation does not ordinarily support: